Grants: Obtaining One While a Postdoc at NC State University

 ||Kina Jordan or Ruby Giles

 Grant Writing Seminar (online)

-Jaine Place, Director of Research Proposal Development at NC State University, offers this online grant writing workshop, Grant Writing 101, to help you identify ways to prepare your federal grant proposals.
+Jaine Place, former Director of Research Proposal Development at NC State University, offers this online grant writing workshop, Grant Writing 101, to help you identify ways to prepare your federal grant proposals.

 Postdoctoral Fellowships and Research Awards

 There are a number of different sources for fellowships and research awards.
 Following is a list of postdoctoral fellowships: http://www.ncsu.edu/grad/financial-support/post-doctoral-fellowships.html)

 Another source for funding for research and scholarship is the Community of Science database.
 North Carolina State University subscribes to this database, and those who are affiliated with the university may access it for free as long as he or she is using an NC State computer and has a unity ID.
 It is recommended that both broad and narrow searches be done to find the variety of funding opportunities available: http://fundingopps.cos.com/